CDC drops quarantine, screening recommendations for COVID-19

 The agency continues to say that people who test positive should isolate from others for at least five days, regardless of whether they were vaccinated.
 CDC officials advise that people can end isolation if they are fever-free for 24 hours without the use of medication and they are without symptoms or the symptoms are improving.

-Binkley reported from Washington, D.C.
+Binkley reported from Washington.

 The Associated Press Health & Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.